-In 2024, RTC is partnering with the city of Worland to conduct a route analysis for the north-south route of the Great American Rail-Trail through Worland.
-This analysis, expected to be completed in the summer of 2024, will advance trail development activities along the route in the Bighorn Basin.
+In 2024, RTC partnered with the city of Worland to conduct a route analysis for the route of the Great American Rail-Trail through Worland.
+The analysis identified a preferred alignment for a trail through Worland, which sits roughly halfway between Thermopolis and Greybull.
+RTC continues to work with the city to raise funds for design and construction of a trail through town.